Bradlee Heckmann

-Bradlee L. Heckmann is an American biologist and pharmacologist who is the scientific co-founder and chief scientific officer of Asha Therapeutics, a biopharmaceutical company exploring novel therapeutics for neurological and oncological diseases.
+Bradlee L. Heckmann is an American biologist, pharmacologist.
 Heckmann holds academic appointments as a neuroimmunologist at the Byrd Alzheimer's Center and USF Health Neuroscience Institute and is assistant professor in molecular medicine at the USF Health Morsani College of Medicine.
-Heckmann's research has been focused on understanding the regulation of inflammatory and metabolic processes in the central nervous system, with particular emphasis on neurodegenerative diseases including Alzheimer's Disease and the role of the autophagy machinery in this setting.
+Heckmann's research has been focused on understanding the regulation of inflammatory and metabolic processes in the central nervous system, with particular emphasis on neurodegenerative diseases including Alzheimer's disease and the role of the autophagy machinery in this setting.

 Education

 Heckmann graduated from Lexington Catholic High School in Lexington, Kentucky prior to attending the University of Kentucky, where he graduated with a Bachelor of Science in biology.
 Heckmann went on to complete his doctoral training in Biochemistry & Molecular Biology at the Mayo Clinic College of Medicine.
 After completing his formal training he joined the laboratory of Douglas R. Green at St. Jude Children's Research Hospital where he held the John H. Sununu Endowed Fellowship in immunology.